 Take anything that does not belong in this space and put it into a laundry basket for later.
 (This may include dishes, library books, backpacks, etc.) Now go through each pile.
 Donate any clothing or toys that your family does not need or is not using, toss dirty clothes into laundry baskets and put toys or other items into their proper places.
 Fold or hang up any remaining laundry.

 You may need to put items in storage, toss items into boxes and label them, so you can move them to storage right away.

-Now that the clutter is gone, dust the bedframe, bedside tables, the dresser top and windowsills.
-Wash the window and blinds and wash off any dirty spots on the doors, walls and other furniture.
+Now that the clutter is gone, dust the bedframe, bedside tables, dresser tops, and windowsills.
+Wash the window and blinds and wash off any dirty spots on the doors, walls, and other furniture.
 Dust any picture frames or other décor.

 Finally, run the vacuum.
 Take your dirty linens to the laundry and put away anything you removed from the room earlier.

 If you are clearing out a storage space or tackling major clutter issues, you may want to try the “zone” tactic.

 The zone method of cleaning a messy room is self-explanatory.
 You target the bedroom by tackling different areas.
 This method is effective if you are cleaning out a room previously used as storage or for another reason has tons of items to go through.
 The zone method will help you stay organized so you can properly sort and clean items.